biznesbees/deploy-gpu-based-ml-workloads-to-k8s/README.md

 Ollama is optimized for both CPU and gpu and the detection will be done automatically.

-In case that you GPU is not enough for certain models it will try to use CPU and Memory.
+In case that your GPU is not enough for certain models it will try to use CPU and Memory.

 # Setup a chatbot powered by llama3 and gradio
 We have setup a small python script `chatbot.py` that give you a web chat interface that allow you to chose your llm model that you want to experiment with.